amsross/amsross.github.io/_posts/2014-08-08-splitting-screens-in-shell.markdown

 ### Spawn a new terminal in that screen
 `ctrl+a+c`

-### Save this layout so when you can safely detach
+### Save this layout so you can safely detach and reattach later
 `ctrl+:layout save default`

 ### Close a new terminal and screen